-The key responsibilities of CDO is as follows:
+The key responsibilities of CDO are as follows:

-- 1. The CDO will form City Data Policy (CDP) which will be reviewed every month to keep it contextual to the need of the times.
-The CDA would act as advisory body for the review of CDP from time to time. - 2.
-2. Coordination with MDO (Mission Data Officer) to align with mission data strategy and priorities with respect to Open government initiatives and policies. - 3.
-Organize regular meetings of CDA (City Data Alliance) - 4.
-Coordinate with officers of various other government departments/agencies within the city for the effective implementation of City Data Policy.
+1. The CDO will form City Data Policy (CDP) along with iccc which will be reviewed every three months to keep it contextual to the need of the times.
+The CDA would act as advisory body for the review of CDP from time to time.

+2. Coordination with MDO (Mission Data Officer) to align with mission data strategy and priorities with respect to Open government initiatives and policies.

+3. Organise regular meetings of CDA (City Data Alliance)

+4. Coordinate with officers of various other government departments/agencies within the city for the effective implementation of City Data Policy.

-5. Publish Data Catalogues and Data Sets/Feeds on OGD portal: CDO will publish data Catalogues and Data Sets/Feeds on OGD Portal and will ensure that such data sets are updated at regular time intervals as needed and create mechanisms for continuous feedback from citizens and stakeholders on type of data sets to be published.
+5. Publish Data Catalogues and Data Sets/Feeds on OGD portal: CDO will publish data Catalogues and Data Sets/Feeds on OGD Portal and will ensure that such data sets are updated at regular time intervals as needed and create mechanisms, for continuous feedback from citizens and stakeholders on type of data sets to be published .

-8.2 City Data Champions:
+2. Data Champions:

 Active participation from data agencies will be key to successful data collaboration within the city.
-Data champions will be senior functionaries, not below the rank of a Head of Department or equivalent, who would champion the implementation of the CDP in their respective departments/ organizations.
+Data champions will be senior functionaries in the Department or equivalent, who would champion the implementation of the CDP in their respective departments/ organizations.
 They would be the flag bearers of the policy in their departments/ organizations and would work to align their teams to imbibe the principles of data driven decision making in their day to day functioning.
-They would also make their respective teams aligned to the value of collaborative work on data, as siloes approach to data ownership and use will not foster the development of integrated approaches to resolution of potential use cases within the context of each city.
+They would also make their respective teams aligned to the value of collaborative work on data, as siloed approach to data ownership and use will not foster the development of integrated approaches to resolution of potential use cases within the context of each city.